 4. Bachelor’s Grove Cemetery, Chicago

 An abandoned cemetery sitting in a swampy forest preserve since 1820 would be hazardous enough on its own.
 Bachelor’s Grove has the added complication of being a favorite mob dumping ground during Prohibition.
-The combination of isolation and violent history has made it one of the most investigated paranormal sites in Illinois.

 5. St. Louis Cemetery No. 1, New Orleans

 New Orleans builds above ground because the water table makes traditional burial impossible.
-St. Louis No. 1, dating back to 1789, is a maze of crypts that bake under Louisiana sun and humidity.
+St. Louis No. 1, dating back to 1789, is a maze of crypts that bake under the Louisiana sun and humidity.
 The physical danger of heatstroke is real and has sent visitors to the hospital.

 Yellow fever epidemics filled mass graves throughout the cemetery.
 The French Quarter around it floods regularly, and water has disturbed those burial sites repeatedly over two centuries.
 Guided tours are now mandatory because too many solo visitors have gotten into trouble—some from the heat, some from accidentally disturbing sites that locals consider dangerous to touch.